xuperchain/xuperchain/README.md

 By doing this, a blockchain named "xuper" is created, you can find the data of this blockchain at `./data/blockchain/xuper/`.

-Then start the node and run XuperUnion full node servers:
+Then start the node and run XuperChain full node servers:

 ```
 nohup ./xchain &